Cargo.toml

 This is more or less the bare minimum to get a window up and running with the simulator.

-A window and a display framebuffer are created. display importantly conforms to embedded_graphics::DrawTarget<Color = Rgb888> and is what you'll render content into.
+A window and a display framebuffer are created. display conforms to embedded_graphics::DrawTarget<Color = Rgb888> and is what you'll render content into.

 View Body